Black Box vs White Box Testing: What are the Key Differences?

 Accentuating both quality and security while developing applications is the need of the hour.
 It helps ensure your application is free from all possible flaws and security loopholes that might lead to significant revenue losses.
+And that’s when two testing types come into the picture: black box and white box.
+They both undertake many functional and non-functional aspects of an application, and people often discuss them in competition.
+So, we have come up with a black box vs white box testing guide for you.

 Table Of Contents